Close

 Siding Types & Styles in Southeast Louisiana

-Southern Home Improvement Center (SHIC) installs low-maintenance, weather-ready siding across Baton Rouge, the Northshore, New Orleans / Jefferson, and the Mississippi Gulf Coast.
-This guide compares today’s most requested siding types — vinyl siding, fiber-cement siding, board and batten, shakes and shingles, and insulated vinyl — and explains the details that matter in Louisiana.
+Southern Home Improvement Center (SHIC) installs low-maintenance, weather-ready siding across Southeast Louisiana.
+This comparison guide helps homeowners understand the most requested siding types — vinyl siding, fiber-cement siding, board and batten, shakes and shingles, and insulated vinyl — without turning each material into a separate sales page.

 Vinyl lap siding with vented soffit in Southeast Louisiana